 Occupation & interests

 Frederick John Kay was a professional boxer from 1913 to 1920 winning the Australian welterweight title in a career of 62 bouts.
 A south paw, his reputation as an outstanding boxer was demonstrated by his defeats of five high class American boxers including Jim Clabby and Joe Chip in 1923.
-He was a licensee of a city hotel and continued to work as an inner city publican for 30 years.
+He was a publican.
+He held a licensee of a city hotel and continued to work as an inner city publican for 30 years.

 Local government service

 Frederick John Kay was an alderman on Darlington Council in 1933-34.
-He replaced Alderman Graham in July 1933.
+He replaced Alderman William Graham in July 1933.

 ‘Advertising’, The Sydney Morning Herald, 13 June 1933, p.
 7, http://trove.nla.gov.au/newspaper/article/16956582